 Moving from a physical to cloud infrastructure for even one application or service means everything you took for granted is gone and you must start from the very beginning, crafting an architecture that achieves the required performance today, with the versatility to scale for tomorrow.

 It now starts to become clear that a pricing tool will never be able to deliver a complete answer.
 And in fact, it’s not going to help you manage your costs going forward either.

 Mastering the cloud concept – understanding technical jargon, having lots of practical experience, gain industry recognised certifications, building intricate infrastructure and optimising platform performance – is an in-depth process that takes time and dedication.

-That’s why our team constantly read up on white papers, webinars and news from the Microsoft partner channel.
+That’s why our team constantly read up on white papers, webinars and news from the Microsoft and Amazon partner channel.
 We believe this qualifies them to help you modernise your infrastructure and migrate applications and data to the cloud.